 Try This! ❯

-Ideally, you want volunteers who are high will and high skill.
-In other words, these are the kinds of leaders who are passionate about youth ministry and know what to do.
+Ideally, you want volunteers who are high will and high skill—leaders who are passionate about youth ministry and know what to do.
 But if you find yourself in a situation where skill is not available, then focus your attention on people who still have a high will to help.
 Low skill people, for the most part, can always be trained; will, on the other hand, cannot be forced upon anyone.
-The worst thing that could happen is having a low will volunteer—even if they seem like they have a lot going for them (i.e., young, gifted and love Jesus).
-If they don’t have any commitment to serving in the ministry, they will be ineffective leaders.
+The worst thing that could happen is having a low will volunteer—even if they seem as if they have a lot going for them (young, gifted, love Jesus).
+If they don’t commit to serving in the ministry, they will be ineffective leaders.

-Once you’ve established your criteria, scout out stellar adult leaders within your church.
-Try inviting them out to coffee so that you can get to know them better and share the vision for your youth ministry.
-In the meeting, you can share Titus 2:1-6, where the older men and women are challenged to pour into the younger generation.
-Even if they don’t decide to commit, they will still be flattered that you thought of them as a leader and, who knows, they could decide to volunteer down the road.
+Once you’ve established your criteria, spend time identifying ideal youth group volunteers.
+Try inviting them out to coffee so you can get to know them better and share the vision for your youth ministry.
+In the meeting, you can share Titus 2:1-6, in which the older men and women are challenged to pour into the younger generation.
+Even if they don’t decide to commit, they’ll still be flattered that you thought of them as a leader, and, who knows, they could decide to volunteer down the road.
 At least you took the time to share what your vision is for the youth ministry and built a deeper relationship with a member of your church body.

-Ultimately, Scripture reminds us that if we lack wisdom all we need to do is ask our Heavenly Father (James 1:6).
-Don’t let yourself become frustrated with who to choose or how to go about it.
-Remember, every youth ministry will look different and there isn’t a perfect answer for how to go about getting the “right” adult leader for your own ministry.
+Ultimately, Scripture reminds us that if we lack wisdom all we need to do is ask our Heavenly Father (James 1:5).
+Don’t let yourself become frustrated with whom to choose or how to go about it.
+Remember, every youth ministry will look different, and there isn’t a perfect answer for how to go about attracting passionate individuals for youth group involvement.
 If you find yourself overwhelmed and not knowing what to do, just pray.
 Repeatedly in Scripture we see that prayer provides results.
 God will give you wisdom if you ask.
-And feel free to check out some of our Gospel Advancing Podcasts on recruiting the right leaders.
+Also, check out these tips on keeping good volunteer leaders once you have them.

 Always remember that throughout the ages God has been faithful to His church, and He will continue to be.
-Having the right kind of volunteers will help you in fulfilling the mission of God and the vision of your ministry.
-Take the time this week to identify what kind of leaders you need for your youth ministry—even if you already have all the volunteers that you want.
-At the very least, you will have laid the groundwork for recruiting in the future.
+Building a strong volunteer team for youth ministry will help you in fulfilling the mission and vision God has given you.
+Take the time this week to identify what kind of leaders you need—even if you already have all the ministry volunteers that you want.
+At the very least, you’ll have laid the groundwork for recruiting youth group volunteers for the future.